Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 3. Physical quantities are known as **observables**, and are represented by linear operators acting on the quantum state.
 For instance, $\hat x = x, \hat p = -i\hbar \nabla, \hat H = -\frac{\hbar^2}{2m} \nabla^2 + V$.
 4. Applying an observable results in an eigenvalue equation to solve in the form $\hat A |\varphi_i\rangle = A |\varphi_i\rangle$, where $A$ is the eigenvalue and $|\varphi_i\rangle$ is the eigenstate.
 The *eigenvalues* of each observable correspond to *possible values* of the associated physical quantity (e.g. position, momentum, energy).
 The eigenvalues can be quantized or continuous.
 Each eigenvalue is associated with an eigenstate of the system.
 6. It is **not possible** to predict in advance the measured value a physical quantity may take.
 However, it is possible to predict the *probability* $P$ of a particular eigenstate $|\varphi_i\rangle$ through the Born rule $P= |\langle \varphi_i| \Psi\rangle |^2 = |C_i|^2$
-7. We may use the _wave formulation_ or _matrix-vector formulation_ to obtain the same results, and the two are completely equivalnet:
+7. We may use the _wave formulation_ or _matrix formulation_ to obtain the same results, and the two are completely equivalnet:
 	- In the **wave formulation**, we have $\psi(x)$ as a quantum state, represented as a time-indepedent wavefunction, $\varphi_i(x)$ as a component eigenstate, and $\Psi(x, t) = \psi(x) e^{-iE t/\hbar}$ as the general wavefunction
 	- In the **matrix-vector formulation**, we have $|\Psi\rangle$ as a quantum state, $|\varphi_i\rangle$ as a component eigenstate, and $|\Psi(t)\rangle$ as the general time-evolving state